 - Who We Are

-When you give stocks (or other securities) that have risen in value, you are eligible to deduct the full “appreciated” amount AND avoid paying capital gains taxes.
-With this year’s strong returns in the market, you may discover you can make a significant gift to the National Forest Foundation at a very low “cost.”
-There is truly a double tax benefit with this approach.
-It is important that you give the securities themselves versus selling them first.
-Check with your financial advisor for specific guidance on what you can deduct.
+When you give stocks that have risen in value, you may be eligible to deduct the full “appreciated” amount AND avoid paying capital gains taxes.
+This allows you to make a significant gift at a very low “cost.”
+For example:

 Actual “cost” of your $2,500 donation: $1,925 (cost to buy minus tax savings)